 - Social – values, social inertia, traditions, philosophies, etc.

 - Financial – state of the economy, capital available, etc.

 Ultimately, you may end up with a model made up of a number of reinforcing loops, balancing loops, and external factors.
 The example below shows a more sophisticated diagram of the antelopes and cheetahs system.

 Figure 12: The Completed Systems Model Showing the Way in Which Antelope and Cheetah Populations Vary

 Note: This diagram is an example only and does not necessarily reflect how antelope and cheetah populations operate in real life.

-Once you have established the relationships between factors on your diagram, you can look to see if you can put numbers to the relationships.
-In the example above you may find that if drought halves the amount of grass available to antelopes, that the antelope population reduces by one third.
+Once you've established the relationships between factors on your diagram, you can look to see if you can put numbers to the relationships.
+In the example above you may find that if drought halves the amount of grass available to antelopes, then the antelope population reduces by one third.